 - Additionally, there are associate members who serve on one or more committees.
 The definition of Associate member covers those who are able to contribute specifically on issues related to their area of expertise (for instance, Health and Safety, HR ).
 Associate members have limited voting rights according to the terms of their appointment.
 They do not have the same statutory obligations of full governors.
 This role might appeal to anyone not able to make a full commitment to governance.

 - The Full Governing Board- FGB– meets twice in the Autumn term, once in the Spring term and once in the Summer term.
 The Finance and Personnel Committee meets once each term just before the FGB.
 Additionally, small working groups meet to approve: staff pay recommendations before they are put to the FGB; budget summaries and other performance or resources issues which then go to full meetings.
 These groups enable much more time to be spent interrogating the data and information provided, so that summary information can then be circulated to the whole governing board before the full meeting.

 - Governors form panels which are required from time to time to hear complaints, grievance matters or in the rare case of extreme pupil indiscipline review decisions to exclude pupils.
 Membership of these panels requires governors to be further supported by other professionals and additional training.

 - Annually, the headteacher’s own performance is evaluated by a panel of governors who, with the guidance of the School Improvement Partner, then agree with the head his performance targets for the following year.

 - Governors also visit the school to observe assemblies, presentations, talk with pupils and link with curriculum staff.

 Are you interested in becoming a governor?
-If so, please contact the Chair of Governors, Pat Furness, who will be happy to talk to you and discuss the work of governance in more detail.
+If so, please contact the Chair of Governors, Helen Jones, who will be happy to talk to you and discuss the work of governance in more detail.